Invariance principle and non-compact center foliations: Introduction

-There are many applications of the invariance principle, for instance: genericity of positive Lyapunov exponents \cite{Almost, ASV13, LMY2018, Pol16, ObPol}, existence of physical measures~\cite{ViY13}, properties of the measures of maximal entropy \cite{hertz-hertz-tahzibi-ures}, rigidity of the perturbations of time-one maps of Anosov flows \cite{AVW11}.
+The main novelty of our result is that we do not need any kind of compactess or fiber bundle structure of the center manifolds: we only need the quasi-isometric property in the center.
+This allows us to extend many results to more general partially hyperbolic systems (see the following sections to see some of them).
+At last, let us mention~\cite{ledrappier-xie} which proves an Invariance Principle for general measures, beyond the partially hyperbolic setting, but assuming that the center Lyapunov exponents do not vanish (the measure is non-uniformly hyperbolic): in this setting if the entropy of the measure coincides with the Ledrappier-Young entropy along a Pesin strong unstable lamination, then the unstable disintegration and the strong unstable disintegration of the measure coincide.

-The main novelty of our result is that we do not need any kind of fiber bundle structure of the center manifold, we only need the quasi-isometric property on the center.
-This allows to extend many results for more general partially hyperbolic maps (see the following sections to see some of them).
+\begin{remark} Recently~\cite{TahzibiZhang} constructed a volume-preserving derived from Anosov diffeomorphism, with absolutely continuous center unstable foliation, such that the volume has zero center Lyapunov exponents and a center disintegration which is not su-invariant.
+This contradicts the conclusion of Proposition~\ref{p.cont.dis} below and shows that some quasi-isometric condition along the center is necessary for proving the u-invariance. \end{remark}

-Mainly the invariance principle is used to establish the su-invariance of the center disintegration of the measure when the center exponents are zero and then use some additional property of the measure and of the diffeomorphism to extend the (originally defined almost everywhere) disintegration to a continuous disintegration on the support of the measure: for instance when the dynamics is fibered over a hyperbolic base, one may require that the projected measure in the base satisfies a product structure; when the diffeomorphism is conservative, one may require the accessibility of the partially hyperbolic structure.
+The Invariance Principle is mainly used to establish the su-invariance of the center disintegration of a measure when the center Lyapunov exponents are zero.
+Note that the center disintegration is apriori only defined almost everywhere, but in the next section we discuss the existence of a continuous extension.